KidkArolis/healthier/README.md

 1. Use Prettier to format your JavaScript, CSS and other files.
 2. Use Healthier to lint your JavaScript for code quality issues.
-3. Benefit from Healthier's zero config approach – no glob patterns necessary, no eslint plugins, no manual rule configuration.
+3. Benefit from Healthier's Standard inspired zero config approach – no glob patterns necessary, no eslint plugins, no manual rule configuration.

-You can create a `.prettierrc` file in your project with the following content to bring your code style pretty close to Standard.
-Use `healthier --init` to create this exact config:
+You can create a `.prettierrc` file in your project with the following content to bring your code style pretty close to Standard:

 ```
 {